 It's also a good source of protein, fiber, and healthy fats.

-One of the best things about almond flour is that it can be used as a direct replacement for garbanzo bean flour.
+One of the best things about almond flour is that it can be used as a direct replacement for garbanzo bean flour - and for non-culinary swaps, check sweet almond oil substitutes for skin care.

 Simply substitute equal amounts of almond flour for garbanzo bean flour in any recipe.